oastephens/oastephens/README.md

 - 👀 I’m interested in anything interesting
 - 🌱 I’m currently learning data analysis, python, SQL
 - 💞️ I’m looking to collaborate on something, I'll know when I see it.
-- 📫 How to reach me message me!
+- 📫 How to reach me: message me!

 <!---
 oastephens/oastephens is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.